 Our Careers and Employability Programme is based on a framework of ‘learning outcomes’ provided by the Career Development Institute (the career development professional body).
 The programme aims to provide students with the skills and knowledge they require to be able to make an informed choice about their future options.

 Key Stage 3:

 As early as Year 7, we introduce students to the careers resources and they start to identify the types of jobs they are interested in and the personal qualities and skills required to do each job.
-Students will also chat to Mrs Thompson about their early aspirations!
+Students will also chat to Mrs Calvert about their early aspirations!
 Students learn about personal development and planning, and decision making in their Citizenship, English and RE lessons.
 In Year 8, students start to investigate the world of work using Fast Tomato, a resource to help students to match their interest and learning styles to suitable careers, and to help them to recognise their strengths.
 Students learn about employability skills and the importance of developing these.
 In Year 9, students focus on making choices for their GCSE option subjects and exploring how to keep their options open.
-A number of opportunities are provided for students and parents to consider the options available in assemblies, parents’ meetings, in their lessons and with their form tutors and subject teachers, as well as by booking an appointment with Mrs Thompson directly.
+A number of opportunities are provided for students and parents to consider the options available in assemblies, parents’ meetings, in their lessons and with their form tutors and subject teachers, as well as by booking an appointment with Mrs Calvert directly.

 Key Stage 4: